-Canon 1Ds versus Fujifilm X-A10
+Canon 1Ds vs Fujifilm X-A10

-The Canon EOS-1Ds and the Fujifilm X-A10 are two digital cameras that were officially introduced, respectively, in September 2002 and December 2016.
+The Canon EOS-1Ds and the Fujifilm X-A10 are two digital cameras that were revealed to the public, respectively, in September 2002 and December 2016.
 The 1Ds is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and an APS-C (X-A10) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 11 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is considerably smaller (68 percent) than the Canon 1Ds.
 Moreover, the X-A10 is substantially lighter (74 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the X-A10 does not feature any corresponding weather-sealing.